 If there a telephone number on the website or email, call it.
 The number may be made up or the call is answered.
 If so, grill them with questions about the accommodation they are advertising.

-Do not pay with a method of payment that is not traceable.
+Do not use a method of payment that is not traceable.
 Make sure that the web address starts with https:// and the padlock appears on your browser.

 Google the accommodation site and see if there are any negative mentions or feedback from other travelers about the site being fraudulent.